New blog address

 It is perplexing that some climate change sceptics, who expend much energy in decrying global circulation (computer) models of the climate, on the basis that they cannot properly represent the entire complexities of the climate system and/or that they contain too many approximations, are now resorting to an extremely simplified model to support their arguments.

 The model used in the Sci.
 Bull. article is a very useful tool for conceptualising the factors which contribute to the relationship between increasing concentrations of carbon dioxide in the atmosphere and global average temperature – indeed, we use such models as teaching aids for students studying atmospheric physics – but it is in no way fit for purpose as an accurate predictor of climate change.
+It requires as input the values of a number of parameters and, fundamentally, the choice of these values determines the predicted temperatures

 By Professor Colin Prentice, AXA Chair in Biosphere and Climate Impacts